 Professor Kung will be teaching Digital Health and the Law in the 2018 Health Law & Policy Summer Institute.

-Rosemary Maxwell focuses on healthcare compliance and public policy issues, Medicare and Medicaid coverage and reimbursement (including the Medicare Part D prescription drug benefit), Medicaid rebate calculations and related price reporting requirements, healthcare privacy law, and related regulatory issues affecting pharmaceutical and medical device manufacturers.
+Rosemary Maxwell, counsel with Arnold & Porter, focuses on healthcare compliance and public policy issues, Medicare and Medicaid coverage and reimbursement (including the Medicare Part D prescription drug benefit), Medicaid rebate calculations and related price reporting requirements, healthcare privacy law, and related regulatory issues affecting pharmaceutical and medical device manufacturers.
 Ms. Maxwell has represented drug and device manufacturers in preparing submissions to the Centers for Medicare and Medicaid Services, the US Department of Health and Human Services (HHS) Office of Inspector General, and other HHS agencies; in conducting compliance reviews and preparing compliance policies; in litigation matters involving allegations of fraud against Medicare and Medicaid; in internal investigations; and in a wide variety of counseling matters.

 Ms. Maxwell will serve as an expert guest lecturer for Pharmaceuticals and the Law in the 2018 Health Law & Policy Summer Institute.